mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 You have studied magical songs and learned how to call upon them in the heat of battle.
 You gain the following benefits.

-_**Cantrips.**_ You learn two cantrips: _True Strike_ and another Bard cantrip of your choice.
-Whenever you gain a Fighter level, you can replace one of these cantrips with a Bard cantrip of your choice.
+_**Cantrips.**_ You know three cantrips: _True Strike_ and two other cantrips of your choice from the Bard spell list.

+Whenever you gain a Fighter level, you can replace one of your cantrips, except _True Strike_, with another Bard cantrip of your choice.

 When you reach Fighter level 10, you learn another Bard cantrip of your choice.

 _**Rhythmancy Points.**_ You gain 2 Rhythmancy Points to spend on casting Rhythmancy spells.
 You can cast Bard spells using Rhythmancy Points even if they aren't Rhythmancy spells.

-_**Prepared Level 1 Spells.**_ You prepare the list of level 1 spells that are available for you to cast with this feature.
-Choose two level 1 spells from the Bard spell list.
+_**Prepared Spells of Level 1+.**_ You prepare the list of level 1+ spells that are available for you to cast with this feature.
+To start, choose two level 1 Bard spells.

-_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one spell on your list with another level 1 Bard spell.
-Starting at Fighter level 7, you can replace a spell on your list with a level 1 or level 2 Bard spell.
+_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one spell on your list with a level 1 or level 2 Bard spell.

 _**Spellcasting Ability.**_ Charisma is your spellcasting ability for your Bard spells.